istio/istio.io/content/en/blog/2020/dns-proxy/index.md

-the sidecar to accurately distinguish traffic between two different TCP services that are outside the mesh, the services must be on different ports or they need to have a globally unique VIP, much like the `cluster IP` assigned to Kubernetes services.
+the sidecar to accurately distinguish traffic between two different TCP services that are outside the mesh, the services must be on different ports or they need to have a globally unique VIP, much like the `clusterIP` assigned to Kubernetes services.
 But what if there is no VIP?
 Cloud hosted services like hosted databases, typically do not have a VIP.
 Instead, the provider's DNS server returns one of the instance IPs that can then be directly accessed by the